 Near-Surface Gold and Silver

-The La Gitana property is located in Oaxaca State, Mexico along a regional fault structure that extends for approximately 120 kilometres.
-This mineral belt hosts several deposits and mines including Gold Resource’s (NYSE: GORO) La Aguila open-pit gold-silver mine, and Fortuna Silver’s (TSX: FVI) San Jose underground gold-silver mine.
+The La Gitana property is located in Oaxaca State, Mexico approximately 100 kilometres East of Oaxaca City, the State capital.
+Geologically, La Gitana lies in the Oaxaca Gold-Silver Belt, a major northwest trending regional structure that extends for approximately 120 kilometres.
+This mineral-rich belt hosts several operating mines and prospects including Gold Resource’s (NYSE: GORO) Arista and Mirador gold-silver mines, and Fortuna Silver’s (TSX: FVI) San Jose gold-silver mine.

 La Gitana hosts a low-sulphidation epithermal system in Tertiary-aged volcanic rocks.
 Gold and silver mineralization is found in high-grade shoots in northwest trending, sub-vertical structures, and as low-grade disseminations within broad zones of quartz stockworks and breccias.

 During 2004-2006, Chesapeake Gold Corp. conducted exploration at La Gitana including surface mapping, sampling, IP-resistivity geophysics, as well as core drilling, at the Cerro Di Oro zone, one of two subparallel northwest trending mineralized alteration corridors delineated over a distance of 1 kilometre.

 Drilling of 38 holes at Cerro Di Oro has defined gold and silver mineralization in a zone 400 to 500 metres long, 50 to 150 metres wide and 50 to 300 metres deep, with grades ranging from 0.25 to 27.8 g/t gold and 5 to 2,330 g/t silver.
 Furthermore, soil geochemistry, channel sampling, and one step-out drill-hole (DH-30), has discovered gold-silver mineralization approximately 300 metres south along strike.